 Engaging the Community

-With a grant from the City of Chico, monca's volunteer docents are making fine art part of the elementary school experience.
+With a grant from the City of Chico, the Museum of Northern California Art's (monca's) volunteer docents are making fine art part of the elementary school experience.

 Families taking photos in the Nest